VIRTUAL INTERNATIONAL INTERNSHIP PROGRAM

 - Priority program application deadline: Thursday, Oct.
 22, 2020

-- Interviews with NCSAC virtual Internship Panel via Zoom: Week of Oct.
-26, 2020
+- Interviews with NCSAC virtual Internship Panel via Zoom: To be arranged in November

 - Full program payment due (total program fees = $600, therefore remaining balance due = $450): Friday, Dec.
 4, 2020